core-wg/resource-directory/draft-ietf-core-resource-directory.md

 RD implements a set of REST interfaces for endpoints to register and maintain sets of Web Links (called resource directory registration entries), and for clients to lookup resources from the RD or maintain groups.
 Endpoints themselves can also act as clients.
-An RD can be logically segmented by the use of Domains.
+An RD can be logically segmented by the use of Groups.
-The domain an endpoint is associated with can be defined by the RD or configured by an outside entity.
+The group an endpoint is part of, can be defined by the RD or configured by an outside entity.
 This information hierarchy is shown in {{fig-hierarchy}}.

 A mechanism to discover an RD using CoRE Link Format {{RFC6690}} is defined.